Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 We also know the Gan dialect of Chinese as Xi, Kan, or Jiangxinese.
 They speak this dialect majorly in parts of Western China.

-Over 41 million people speak one or the other variant of Gan, which as a dialect is unique from Mandarin and different Chinese dialects.
+Over 41 million people speak one or the other variant of Gan, a dialect unique to Mandarin and different Chinese dialects.

-The primary centre is Jiangxi province.
+The primary center is Jiangxi province.
 Anhui, Fujian, Hubei, and Hunan provinces surrounded it.

 Scholars have identified five basic dialects: Changjing, Yiping, Jiliang, Fuguang, and Yingyi.

-All of which are partly identical and understandable to the standard Mandarin and the Wu group.
-Yet, it shares most of its similarities with Hakka.
+These are partly identical and understandable to the standard Mandarin and the Wu group.
+Yet, they share most of their similarities with Hakka.

 Many ancient phrases no longer used in Mandarin are still intact and survived by the Gan dialect.